Stannieman/HomeCloud/Host/Host OS setup.md

 You can use SSH from now on.

 Remove unused packages:\
-`sudo apt remove -y fake-hwclock bsdmainutils cracklib-runtime`
+`sudo apt remove -y fake-hwclock cracklib-runtime`

 Update all existing packages:\
 `sudo apt update`\
 `sudo apt upgrade -y`

 Add packages:\
-`sudo apt install -y linux-headers-current-meson64 zfs-dkms zfsutils-linux cryptsetup docker.io docker-compose vim git` This will take a long time because it has to compile the *ZFS* kernel module from source.
+`sudo apt install -y hdparm zfs-dkms zfsutils-linux cryptsetup docker.io docker-compose vim git` This will take a long time because it has to compile the *ZFS* kernel module from source.

 Remove stale packages:\